Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 How Common Are Allergic Reactions, Including Anaphylaxis, to the COVID-19 Vaccine?

-The CDC recently published a report of the data they gathered from people who received a Pfizer COVID-19 vaccine between December 14 and 23, 2020.
+The CDC also published a report of the data they gathered from people who received a Pfizer COVID-19 vaccine between December 14 and 23, 2020.
 There were 21 cases of anaphylaxis and 83 cases of non-anaphylaxis allergic reaction after administration of 1,893,360 first doses of the Pfizer COVID-19 vaccine.

 - 86% of anaphylaxis cases had symptom onset within 30 minutes of vaccination